riclolsen/json-scada/docs/schema.md

 ## Extending the Database Schema

 MongoDB schemas can be extended without affecting the JSON-SCADA standard processes.
 New properties and collections can be added to the standard schema.
-However care should be taken to avoid naming collisions with future properties of the system.
+However, care should be taken to avoid naming collisions with future properties of the system.

 All JSON-SCADA collections and fields are named with an initial lower case letter.
 So, extended collections and properties should avoid this reserved convention.

-Is is recommended that custom collections and extended fields/properties be named with an initial upper case letter and also should be used a prefix that can identify the company or application.
+Is is recommended that custom collections and extended fields/properties be named with an initial upper case letter and also should be used a prefix that can identify the company and/or application.

 # PostgreSQL/TimescaleDB Schema

+## Historian table

+In this table historical data is written.
+Local and source timestamps are recorded so that SOE events can be also extracted from this table.
+This table is converted to a TimescaleDB hypertable to be treated optimally as a time series table.
+The recommended partition is by day, but this can be changed if desired.

+    CREATE TABLE hist (
+        tag text not null,
+        time_tag TIMESTAMPTZ(3),
+        value float not null,
+        value_json jsonb,
+        time_tag_at_source TIMESTAMPTZ(3),
+        flags bit(8) not null,
+        PRIMARY KEY ( tag, time_tag )
+        );
+    CREATE INDEX ind_timeTag on hist ( time_tag );
+    CREATE INDEX ind_tagTimeTag on hist ( tag, time_tag_at_source );
+    comment on table hist is 'Historical data table';
+    comment on column hist.tag is 'String key for the point';
+    comment on column hist.value is 'Value as a double precision float';
+    comment on column hist.time_tag is 'GMT Timestamp for the time data was received by the server';
+    comment on column hist.time_tag_at_source is 'Field GMT timestamp for the event (null if not available)';
+    comment on column hist.value_json is 'Structured value as JSON, can be null when do not apply.
+For digital point it should be the status as in {s:"OFF"}';
+    comment on column hist.flags is 'Bit mask 0x80=value invalid, 0x40=Time tag at source invalid, 0x20=Analog, 0x10=value recorded by integrity (not by variation)';

+    -- timescaledb hypertable, partitioned by day
+    SELECT create_hypertable('hist', 'time_tag', chunk_time_interval=>86400000000);

+## Realtime Data Table

+This table is updated with all fields and values changed from the realtimeData collection from the MongoDB database.
+It is a helper for apps that can use only the PostgreSQL historian.
+The internal structure of the realtimeData collection is reflected in the _json_data_ field that has _bson_ type, so when this internal schema change it will be automatically updated here without changing the PostgreSQL table schema.
+The application should select the the data fields it needs from this JSON object structure.
+This table only has the latest snapshots for tags, it does not grow with time, so it does not need to be converted to be managed by TimescaleDB.

+    CREATE TABLE realtime_data (
+        tag text not null,
+        time_tag TIMESTAMPTZ(3) not null,
+        json_data jsonb,
+        PRIMARY KEY ( tag )
+        );

+    comment on table realtime_data is 'Realtime data and catalog data';
+    comment on column realtime_data.tag is 'String key for the point';
+    comment on column realtime_data.time_tag is 'GMT Timestamp for the data update';
+    comment on column realtime_data.json_data is 'Data image as JSON from Mongodb realtimeData collection';
+    CREATE INDEX ind_tag on realtime_data ( tag );

+## Helper Views for Grafana

+These views are helpful to create queries in Grafana, the column names are adapted to what is best expected by the Grafana query editor.

+    CREATE VIEW grafana_hist AS
+        SELECT
+            time_tag AS "time",
+            tag AS metric,
+            value as value,
+            time_tag_at_source,
+            value_json,
+            flags
+        FROM hist;

+    CREATE VIEW grafana_realtime AS
+        SELECT
+            tag as metric,
+            time_tag as time,
+            cast(json_data->>'value' as float) as value,
+            cast(json_data->>'_id' as text) as point_key,
+            json_data->>'valueString' as value_string,
+            cast(json_data->>'invalid' as boolean) as invalid,
+            json_data->>'description' as description,
+            json_data->>'group1' as group1
+        FROM realtime_data;